Repaya Less friction around personal loans

 About

-- Kevin, founder of Repaya
+Kevin, founder of Repaya

 The first moment

-A first used car changed the direction
+A first car made the gap obvious

-The real decision
+The real need

 The older lesson

-Clear expectations matter more than heavy formality
+Clarity matters more than formality

 Why build it